sapegin/washingcode-book/manuscript/110_Other_techniques.md

 However, as it often happens, we upgraded the technology, but kept using rules and best practices of the old tech.

+I> We talk about early returns, an alternative to single return, in the [Early returns](#early-returns) section of the _Avoid conditions_ chapter.

 ### 100% code coverage

-I often see that management demands a certain number of lines of code covered by automated tests: it could be anywhere from 70% to even 100%.
-This values is called _code coverage_.
+Managers often demand a certain number of lines of code covered by automated tests: it could be anywhere from 70% to even 100%.
+This value is called _code coverage_.

 I> I used to use _code coverage_ and _test coverage_ interchangeably.
-However, they are different terms: code coverage measures the proportion of lines of code executed during a test run, and test coverage measures how well tests cover the functionality requirements.
+However, they are different terms: code coverage measures the proportion of lines of code executed during a test run, while test coverage measures how well tests cover the functionality requirements.

-Automated tests are useful, however, testing every line of code isn’t achievable or useful.
-After reaching maybe 70% increasing code coverage gets harder and harder, it’s often impossible to go higher than a certain number by writing meaningful tests.
-Test quality is getting worse, developers waste lots of time writing and fixing tests… and at the same time the management is happy to see the coverage number growing higher.
+Automated tests are essential for any serious project; however, testing every line of code isn’t practical or useful.
+After reaching maybe 70%, increasing code coverage gets harder and harder, it’s often impossible to go higher than a certain number by writing meaningful tests.
+Test quality is getting worse, and developers waste lots of time writing and fixing tests…

-High code coverage gives us a false sense of security: faking the coverage number, intentionally or now, isn’t that difficult.
+High code coverage gives people, especially managers, a false sense of security; faking the coverage number, intentionally or not, isn’t that difficult.
 For example, we can write a test like this:

 <!--
 let MainPage = () => null